Top of the page

 You and your doctor will decide which tests are right for you.
 You may have no tests, one test, or many tests.

-You may have a screening test or a diagnostic test.
-Or you may have both types of tests.
+You may have a screening test, a diagnostic test, or both.
 Screening tests show the chance that a baby has a certain birth defect, such as Down syndrome, spina bifida, or trisomy 18.
 Diagnostic tests show if a baby has a certain birth defect.

 Chorionic villus sampling (CVS) looks at cells from the placenta.
 To do the test, your doctor may put a thin tube through your vagina and cervix to take out a small piece of the placenta.
 Or the doctor may take out the piece through a needle in your belly.
 This test can diagnose many genetic diseases.
 But it can't find problems with the spinal cord.

 Amniocentesis looks at the amniotic fluid that surrounds your baby.
 Your doctor will put a needle through your belly into your uterus and take out a very small amount of fluid to test.

 There is a small risk of a miscarriage after a CVS or amniocentesis.
 Your doctor or genetic counsellor can help you understand this risk.
 These tests are generally very safe.

 Enter G030 in the search box to learn more about "Learning About Birth Defects Testing".

 Adapted By: Alberta Health Services

 To learn more about Healthwise, visit Healthwise.org.

 © 2006-2022 Healthwise, Incorporated.
 All rights reserved.
 Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Healthwise, Incorporated.